-- Reclaim federal management over student loan initiation in order to lower interest rates and allow for refinancing if interest rates drop.
+- Reclaim federal management over student loan initiation, lower interest rates, and allow for refinancing if interest rates drop.

-- Expanding and improving public service student loan repayment programs so young people can afford to go to college and give back to their country.
+- Expand and improve public service student loan repayment programs so young people can afford to go to college and give back to their country.

-- Steve will do the same for Hispanic Serving Institutions and Tribal Colleges and Universities to boost the flow of infrastructure dollars to these institutions.
+- Steve will do the same for Hispanic Serving Institutions and Tribal Colleges and Universities to boost the flow of federal dollars to these institutions.

 - Support Representative Alma Adams’ HBCU PARTNERS Act to get the federal government to strategically engage with HBCUs and codify the President’s Board of Advisors on HBCUs.